ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ## Instructions

 > [!primary]
-> Please note that enabling **log forwarding** is free to enable, but you will be billed for using a Logs Data Platform stream, based on the standard rate for storing logs in Database as a Service (dbaas).
+> Please note that enabling **log forwarding** is free to enable, but you will be billed for using a Logs Data Platform stream, based on the standard rate for storing logs in a "Database as a Service" (dbaas).
 >
 > Your logs are manipulated for security and observability reasons in the Logs Data Platform private clusters.
->
-> For more information on LDP pricing, see [solution page](/links/manage-operate/ldp).
+For more information on LDP pricing, see the page LDP on [this link](/links/manage-operate/ldp).
 >

 By enabling logs forwarding to a Logs Data Platform stream, you can collect, index and analyze Hosted Private Cloud VMware on OVHcloud data.
 Regardless of their origin, this platform offers a variety of access methods depending on the protocol, the level of security and the format desired.
 The data collected can be easily used, thanks to the multiple APIs and web interfaces available.